The Letters of Paul in their Roman Literary Context

 The Letters of Paul in their Roman Literary Context: Reassessing Apostolic Authorship is a 2024 scholarly monograph by American New Testament scholar Nina E. Livesey.
-The book proposes that the Pauline epistles, including the seven letters widely treated as authentic, are pseudonymous compositions, letters in form only, produced in a mid second century Roman setting connected to the school of Marcion.
+The book proposes that the Pauline epistles, specifically the seven letters widely treated as authentic, are pseudonymous, literary compositions, likely produced in the mid-second-century (c.
+144 AD) by Roman authors of the school of Marcion.
 Livesey argues that the letters function as didactic literature and compares their form and aims with Seneca's Moral Epistles.
+Another part of her argument is that Paul did not exist, a fringe view.

 Argument

-Livesey opens by challenging the modern assumption that seven Pauline letters preserve genuine first century correspondence.
+Livesey opens by challenging the modern consensus that seven Pauline letters preserve genuine first century correspondence and argues for the fringe view that Paul did not exist.
+She summarizes the current consensus views by noting "Virtually without exception, modern Pauline scholars date Paul and his letters to the mid-first century CE."
 She recounts how nineteenth and twentieth century scholarship built the "authentic seven" canon by harmonizing the letters with Acts, appealing to stylistic impressions, and presuming a historical apostle — methods that were designed to protect the letters' status rather than to test it.
 She reviews early second century reception among Irenaeus, Tertullian, and the Valentinian teacher Ptolemy, arguing that their scriptural use of the letters stands closest to the letters' emergence and already treats them as authoritative literature rather than private mail.
-To situate her proposal, Livesey aligns it with earlier critics who attributed the letters to Marcion and his circle, including Dutch radicals such as Abraham Loman, S. A. Naber, and H. M. Bruins, modern heirs like Hermann Detering, and the American scholar Robert M. Price.
+To situate her proposal, Livesey aligns it with earlier critics who attributed the letters to Marcion and his circle, including Dutch radicals such as Abraham Loman, S. A. Naber, and H. M. Bruins, modern heirs like Hermann Detering, and the American scholar and mythicist Robert M. Price.
 She labels the book's program "Dutch Radical Thought 3.0" in the introduction and emphasizes that reconstructions of Marcion's text by Tertullian, Epiphanius, and later researchers allow modern readers to recover the ten-letter collection that underpins her thesis.